 A workplace mentoring program serves a large number of potential needs.
 Commonly, those needs are aligned with critical business objectives, such as reducing turnover/increasing retention, training future leaders, improving company culture, or establishing strong avenues for DEI.

-As these programs are uniquely designed around achieving an end-goal for the company and the mentee, participants tend to expand their opportunities within the organization through increased networking.
+As these programs are uniquely designed to achieve an end goal for the company and the mentee, participants tend to expand their opportunities within the organization through increased networking.

 In turn, mentees can use mentoring programs as a tool that will help advance their career goals.
 That’s not something to undercount, either.
 A Guild survey found that 74% of workers would leave for a competitor if that competitor offered better development opportunities.
 It’s simple: when mentees see a path forward in their career, they’ll take it.
 Organizations that don’t offer one are considered a dead end.